ceptember/project4/README.md

 ## Using the API

 This API is available at [https://wonderland-api.herokuapp.com/](https://wonderland-api.herokuapp.com/).
-In

 ### Authentication
 The current version of Wonderland API is free and open to use without an authentication token.
 Subsequent versions may add in authentication if the creator and/or contributors deem it warranted.